 Master's Programme in Nuclear Engineering

-The need for manpower in the nuclear industry is increasing due to new power plant projects.
+The need for manpower in the nuclear industry is increasing due to new power plant projects, new applications of nuclear energy, and the long-term use of existing power plants.

-This field has a continuous need for professionals to control nuclear power plant reactors and generators, taking into consideration and putting into practice nuclear safety in all subsystems of a nuclear plant.
+This field has a continuous need for professionals to oversee nuclear power plants, including reactors, power conversion systems, and safety systems, taking into consideration and putting into practice advances in science and technology.

-This Master's programme will give you a comprehensive understanding of how to utilize nuclear power safely.
-Nuclear power plant engineering focuses on how different components in nuclear power plants act in the systems, what specific requirements apply to components used in nuclear power plants, and so on.
+This Master's programme will give you a comprehensive understanding of how to utilise nuclear power safely.
+You will learn how to design nuclear reactors.
+Nuclear power plant engineering focuses on how different components in nuclear power plants work together, what specific requirements apply to components used in nuclear power plants, how to design for radiation protection, and how to consider the life cycle of power plants, including fuel and waste management.

-Nuclear safety focuses on preventing accidents, and on how a plant is operated safely if accidents happen.
-Research on next generation reactors focuses on, for example, small modular reactors.
+Nuclear safety focuses on preventing accidents and on how a plant is operated safely if accidents happen.
+Research on next generation reactors focuses on small modular reactors.

 Your studies will emphasise light water reactors, but you will also learn the basic principles of other reactor types, including fast reactors and heavy water and gas cooled reactors.